Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

 # Procedure to run the script

-To excute `InstalledAPPs` download/copy and paste the script into powersell
+To excute `InstalledAPPs` download/copy and paste the script into powershell

 Provide the input parameters client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script